 - Psychoeducation on mental health disorders

 Family therapy: As a leading provider of schizophrenia treatment, we understand how important it is for our patients to have healthy relationships with those in their primary support networks.
 Because of this, we purposefully include weekly family therapy sessions in our patients’ treatment plans.
-During these sessions, a licensed member of our clinical staff works with the men and women in our care and their loved ones so as to heal familial wounds and forge positive bonds that will support true healing long after a person leaves Riverview Behavioral Health.
+During these sessions, a licensed member of our clinical staff works with the men and women in our care and their loved ones so as to heal familial wounds and forge positive bonds that will support true healing long after a person leaves our behavioral health treatment center.

 Family program: Patients who are treated for schizophrenia at Riverview Behavioral Health come to learn a great deal about themselves, their illness, and methods for preventing the need for inpatient treatment in the future.
 Close friends and family members of those partaking in our services can also receive an education on schizophrenia and get their own support by engaging in our family program.
 This program meets on Fridays and features a process group, educational lectures, and a chance to give and receive support to and from other individuals who have a loved one battling mental health concerns.

-As previously stated, those who elect to receive inpatient treatment at Riverview Behavioral Health will experience a blend of the aforementioned interventions.
+As previously stated, those who elect to receive inpatient treatment at our mental health treatment center will experience a blend of the aforementioned interventions.
 We ensure that each patient’s needs are fully met by the care we offer, and it is our hope that men and women will leave our center with a positive outlook for the future.
 If at any time it becomes apparent that a particular method of care is or is no longer appropriate for a person’s needs, his or her plan of care can be revised so that he or she can receive treatment in a manner that is most effective for him or her.

 Additionally, we strive to make sure that each man and woman who partakes in our programming has the necessary supports in place once it is time to leave our center.
-In keeping with this initiative, we plan for the discharge of all patients from the moment they are admitted to Riverview Behavioral Health.
+In keeping with this initiative, we plan for the discharge of all patients from the moment they are admitted to our psychiatric treatment center.
 Similar to our treatment planning process, discharge planning is personalized to each person’s needs, and can be adjusted if certain other needs become apparent.
 We will link patients will follow-up services and can provide resources that will prevent the need for more intensive treatment in the future.

-If you or your loved one is grappling with schizophrenia and would like to learn a better way to manage the symptoms present, look no further than Riverview Behavioral Health.
+If you or your loved one is grappling with schizophrenia and would like to learn a better way to manage the symptoms present, look no further than our behavioral health treatment center.
 Here, we can give you the support, encouragement, and care needed to begin living the healthy life that is deserving of all people.
 Call us today.